 Teradyne's funding policy is to make contributions to the plans in accordance with local laws and to the extent that such contributions are tax deductible.
 During 2023, Teradyne contributed \$3.1 million to the U.S. supplemental executive defined benefit pension plan and \$1.0 million to certain qualified plans for non-U.S. subsidiaries.
 During 2022, Teradyne contributed \$3.2 million to the U.S. supplemental executive defined benefit pension plan and \$0.9 million to certain qualified plans for non-U.S. subsidiaries.
-In 2024, contributions to the U.S. supplemental executive defined benefit pension plan and \$0.9 million to certain qualified plans from non-U.S. subsidiaries will be approximately \$3.1 million and \$1.4 million, respectively.
+In 2024, contributions to the U.S. supplemental executive defined benefit pension plan and \$0.9 million to certain qualified plans for non-U.S. subsidiaries.
+In 2024, contributions to the U.S. supplemental executive defined benefit pension plan and certain qualified plans from non-U.S. subsidiaries will be approximately \$3.1 million and \$1.4 million, respectively.